rohan-v8rma/SequelStore/README.md

 ## Cursors

-In PL/SQL, a cursor is a named private SQL area that stores the information needed to process a specific SQL statement.
-It allows you to retrieve and manipulate multiple rows of data from a result set returned by a SELECT statement.
+Oracle creates a memory area, known as the context area, for processing an SQL statement, which contains all the information needed for processing the statement; for example, the number of rows processed, etc.

+A cursor is a pointer to this context area.
+PL/SQL controls the context area through a cursor.
+A cursor holds the rows (one or more) returned by a SQL statement.
+The set of rows the cursor holds is referred to as the active set.

 A cursor provides a way to iterate over the result set and perform operations on each row individually.
 It allows you to fetch one or more rows from the result set, process them, and then move to the next row until all rows have been processed.